How to Use the Command 'bzgrep' (with Examples)

 cat /path/to/bz/compressed/file | bzgrep --invert-match "search_pattern"

-to exclude lines that match the search pattern.
+to display lines that don’t match the provided pattern, facilitating content exclusivity."search_pattern"

 Example Output: